Home Appraisal During Mortgage Process Guidelines

 If the mortgage lender does not feel comfortable with the home appraisal, he or she can request a field review appraisal.

 - A field review is normally a drive-by and is a second opinion of the first home appraisal

 - In order for the underwriter to issue a clear to close, the appraisal needs to be signed off and in cases of field reviews, the field review needs to justify the first appraisal

 What Happens To Appraisal When Changing Lenders?

-There are times where home buyers need to change lenders if they get a last minute mortgage loan denial or go through stress during mortgage process.
+There are times where home buyers need to change lenders if they get a last-minute mortgage loan denial or go through stress during the mortgage process.

-- This is not the case with Conventional Loans.
-If home buyer decides to change loan programs from FHA to Conventional, most Conventional Lenders will honor a FHA Loan Home Appraisal.
+- If the homebuyer decides to change loan programs from FHA to Conventional, most Conventional Lenders will honor an FHA Loan Home Appraisal

-- If the borrower is transferring a conventional loan to a FHA Loan, then the Conventional Appraisal needs to be changed to a FHA Appraisal.
+If the borrower is transferring a conventional loan to an FHA Loan, then the Conventional Appraisal needs to be changed to an FHA Appraisal.